tarwn/lessthandot-hugo/blogs/content/posts/2009-10-31-oracle-details-its-plans-for-mysql-java.md

   Below are the relevant pieces from that document.

-  What are Oracle’s plans fo&hellip;
+  What are Oracle's plans fo&hellip;
 url: /index.php/enterprisedev/appserver/jee/oracle-details-its-plans-for-mysql-java/
 views:
   - 15399